Salleh Japar: Education and personal life

-Salleh graduated from the Nanyang Academy of Fine Arts, Singapore with a Diploma in Fine Arts in 1986, later obtaining his Bachelor of Fine Arts with Distinction from the Curtin University of Technology, Western Australia in 1990.
-From 1990 to 1995, Salleh was a lecturer at the Nanyang Academy of Fine Arts, later pursuing a postgraduate diploma Art Education at the University of Central England, United Kingdom, graduating in 1996.
+Salleh graduated from the Nanyang Academy of Fine Arts, Singapore, with a Diploma in Fine Arts in 1986, later obtaining his Bachelor of Fine Arts with Distinction from the Curtin University of Technology, Western Australia, in 1990.
+From 1990 to 1995, Salleh was a lecturer at the Nanyang Academy of Fine Arts, later pursuing a postgraduate diploma in Art Education at the University of Central England, United Kingdom, graduating in 1996.

-Salleh was an appointed member on Course Validation as well as to the Overseas Student Council at Nanyang Academy of Fine Arts.
+Salleh was an appointed member on Course Validation as well as on the Overseas Student Council at Nanyang Academy of Fine Arts.
 He has also worked as an assistant curator of art at the National Museum of Singapore.
 Currently, Salleh is a senior lecturer and programme leader for undergraduate studies at LASALLE College of the Arts.

 Career

 1980s

 In March 1988, Salleh, alongside fellow Nanyang Academy of Fine Arts graduates Goh Ee Choo and S. Chandrasekaran, launched the exhibition titled Trimurti at the Goethe-Institut, Singapore, staging works from paintings to performances at the exhibition site.
-Trimurti has been critically regarded as a highly significant exhibition in the history of Singapore's contemporary art for their disruption of curatorial convention at the time in 1980s Singapore, as well as their exploration of a possible aesthetics for 'multiculturalism' in Singapore.
+Trimurti has been critically regarded as a highly significant exhibition in the history of Singapore's contemporary art for its disruption of curatorial convention at the time in 1980s Singapore, as well as its exploration of a possible aesthetics for 'multiculturalism' in Singapore.

 1990s

 During the 1990s, Salleh exhibited locally and internationally at sites such as at 5th Passage (1992) in Singapore for the Hope and Heal Project, the Taipei Fine Arts Museum (1993) in Taiwan for Four Asian Artists, the 7th Bangladesh Biennale(1995), at The Substation, Singapore, in 1997 for Art 35: APAD 35th Anniversary Exhibition, as well as presenting Cultural Sinkholes at the Nokia Singapore Art biennial exhibition in 1999.

-In 1998, retrospective of Trimurti, titled Trimurti and Ten Years After, was held at the Singapore Art Museum, commemorating a decade since the original exhibition.
+In 1998, a retrospective of Trimurti, titled Trimurti and Ten Years After, was held at the Singapore Art Museum, commemorating a decade since the original exhibition.

 2000s

 In 2001, Salleh was selected to represent at the very first Singapore Pavilion at the 49th Venice Biennale.
 Curated by Ahmad Mashadi and Joanna Lee, Salleh would exhibit alongside Henri Chen KeZhan, Suzann Victor, and Matthew Ngui.
 At the Singapore Pavilion, Salleh presented a large-scale installation, Kemelut (Turbulence).
-In 2004, Salleh presented a solo exhibition, Gurindam dan Igauan at the Earl Lu Gallery, Singapore, and in 2008, he exhibited work at APAD: Tradition, Innovation and Continuity at the Singapore Art Museum.
+In 2004, Salleh presented a solo exhibition, Gurindam dan Igauan, at the Earl Lu Gallery, Singapore, and in 2008, he exhibited work at APAD: Tradition, Innovation and Continuity at the Singapore Art Museum.
 In 2005, Salleh would draw on his earlier experiences as Assistant Curator at the National Museum Singapore to curate an exhibition titled Batik Forms: Rethinking Tradition at the MICA ARTrium.